Science

 Key Stage 3

-In KS3 students at Marriotts study a varied curriculum in Science that covers all three major disciplines, Biology, Chemistry & Physics, as well as the practical aspects of Science.
+In KS3 students at Marriotts study a varied curriculum in Science that covers all three major disciplines, Biology, Chemistry & Physics, as well as the practical aspects of Science using the Springboard Science scheme of learning as a starting point.
 They will have 3 hours per week to cover the National Curriculum content.

 Key Stage 4